volvvvictory/Baltic-mythological-world/README.md

 # Baltic Mythological World

 An interactive 3D exploration of Baltic cosmology built with [Three.js](https://threejs.org/).
-The scene is a single self-contained HTML file — no build step, no dependencies to install.
+The scene is a single self-contained HTML file.

 ## What it is